Morlocks (comics): Mutant Massacre

-The "Mutant Massacre" was one of Marvel's annual crossovers events, centering on the Morlocks.
-The event resulted in the Marauders killing many of the Morlocks under orders of Mr. Sinister.
-Only a few survived, with the protection of the X-Men, X-Factor, Power Pack and Thor.
-The event spanned The Uncanny X-Men #210–212, X-Factor #9–11, The New Mutants #46, Thor #373–374 and Power Pack #27.
+The "Mutant Massacre" was one of Marvel's annual crossover events, centering on the Morlocks.
+The event resulted in the Marauders killing many of the Morlocks under orders of Mister Sinister.
+Only a few survived, with the protection of the X-Men, X-Factor, Power Pack, and Thor.
 Many new Morlocks debuted, although many were killed in their first appearance.